MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_status_register.md

 A USHORT representation of the contents of the PCI_EXPRESS_SLOT_STATUS_REGISTER structure.

+#### - AttentionButtonPressed

+A single bit that indicates that the attention button for the slot is being pressed.

+#### - PowerFaultDetected

+A single bit that indicates that a power fault at the slot has been detected.

 #### - MRLSensorChanged

 A single bit that indicates that the state of the slot's manually operated retention latch (MRL) sensor has changed.

+#### - PresenceDetectChanged

+A single bit that indicates that the card presence detection state for the slot has changed.

-#### - ElectromechanicalLockEngaged
+#### - CommandCompleted

-A single bit that indicates if the slot's electromechanical interlock is engaged.
+A single bit that indicates that a command has been completed by the slot's hot-plug controller.

 #### - MRLSensorState